TOP FIVE FREQUENTLY ASKED QUESTIONS

 HOW MUCH DOES TREX DECKING COST?

-Typically, Trex decking runs from $11 to $15 per square foot.
-Of course, that depends on where you're buying it, and how much you're purchasing.
+Typically, Trex decking runs from $9 to $16 per square foot.
+We offer three tiers of decking at varying price points, meaning any and everyone can make a Trex decision that’s right for them.
+Link Of course, costs also depend on where and how much you’re purchasing.

 WHY ARE TREX OUTDOOR LIVING PRODUCTS BETTER THAN WOOD?

 When it comes to Trex vs. wood, there's more to the story than the upfront price.
 While wood may be cheaper on day one, it could end up costing you far more by day 365 (and well beyond).
 Trex means quality, beauty and minimal maintenance, saving you time, money and everything that comes with a call to the handyman.
 Plus, the high-performance composite shell of Trex decking resists rotting, staining and cracking.

 WHICH TYPE OF DECKING DO I OWN?

 Please refer to the Decking and Railing section of this FAQ for details on all of our product lines, and to explore the difference between our early-generation and newer-generation decking.
 Unsure if your deck is made with Trex?
 Start by reviewing our decking product lines to compare your decking against our collection.
 If you're still unsure, contact us over the phone.

 Trex decking is designed for a low-maintenance experience.
 A simple soap-and-water clean is all it takes.
 For more details, refer to our Care and Cleaning section.

 - Why is Trex® decking better than wood?